 That makes up the basic outline of how the game will work through discovery and collection, but there's a lot more that Harry Potter: Wizards Unite will offer.
 The best way to discover how the game works is to play it - things are explained as you go along with many first encounters being guided.

 Aside from exploring and collecting, there's an RPG - role play gaming - side to Wizards Unite.
 You'll be able to set-up your character, not only choosing your wand, house and creating your official Task Force ID, but also the opportunity to choose a profession.

 There are three options:

 Each career path has different strengths and the opportunity to develop the skills you'll need.
-This will see you taking lessons with on-going progression and essentially letting you power-up.
+This will see you taking lessons - with on-going progression - and essentially letting you power-up.
 This is where Wizards Unite goes a little deeper than Pokemon Go, and adding a side of the game that's not reliant just on walking around finding things.
 For example, if you're an Auror, you'll get greater combat skills, so you'll be able to hex opponents and have more powerful protection against their spells.

 Ultimately, as you increase your skills through your profession, you'll get more powerful and better placed to take on the challenges that you'll discover in the real world.
 Certain professions will be stronger against certain enemies in fortress battles and teaming up with a mixture of players with different professions might be the only way you can win some more advanced battles.

 You will be able to change careers penalty free, and any skills you've acquired will stay with you.